We typically don’t choose an area based on depth, but based on the best conditions.

 For open-water dives:

-This setup will get you going, and able to come along on your first club social dive, but its inevitable that you’ll start to freeze because of your wetsuit.
+This setup will get you going, and able to come along on your first club social dive.

-Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold.
+Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold without a wetsuit.

 “But everyone at a pool is only wearing a swimsuit!?” you say to yourself..
 Correct, but they are a lot more active than we are.
-Freediving is such a slow, fluid, calm activity, our heart rate doesn’t reach anywhere near what a swimmers would.
+Freediving is such a slow, fluid, calm activity, our heart rate doesn’t reach anywhere near what swimmers would.
 Thus, even though we are in a heated pool, you will still get cold very quickly.
 Therefore, a Triathlon wetsuit is highly recommended, with a weight-belt/neck-weight and weights as needed.

 – Freediving Fins